microsoft/verona/docs/pyrona.md

 We have listed a few places where you can find parts of the project that are available.
 If you want to find out more about those, raise issues on the appropriate GitHub repo.

-If it is more general, please raise an issue on the [Project Verona Github repo](https://github.com/microsoft/verona/) until we have a more centralised discussion forum.
+If it is more general, please raise an issue on the [Project Verona Github repo](https://github.com/microsoft/verona/), or you can join our discussions list [lungfish@lists.uu.se](https://lists.uu.se/sympa/info/lungfish).